 I don’t claim to be a perfect parent, nor do I have perfect kids. (try letting go of all that perfectionism striving biz… you’ll see glory & experience freedom!)

-When we bought the clothes, we’d decided to share some of them.
+I took my daughter clothes shopping, and when we bought the clothes, we’d decided to share some of them.
 Mainly because we’d save money.
 I had no intention of wearing about half or more of what she got.
-But there were a few cool sweaters that I thought I could still pull off, given we’re the same size at the moment – although she’s already taller than me…
+But there were a few cool sweaters that I thought I could still pull off, given we wore the same size (although she’s already taller than me…).

-When it came to actually borrowing a sweater, however, I was met with a, “I don’t want you to,” when I asked to wear it out one night.
+When it came to actually borrowing a sweater, however, when I asked to wear it out one night, I was met with a, “I don’t want you to.”

-Her friend was there, so I chose not to embarrass her, so I said, “I thought we had an understanding…” She said, “I know.
+Her friend was there, so I chose not to embarrass her.
+I said, “I thought we had an understanding…” She said, “I know.
 I changed my mind.
 I don’t want you to wear it.”

 Confession time: part of me cringed, thinking, “Seriously?
 I paid for that!”
 But knowing that teen hormones flood, spike, peak, and diminish in about 90 seconds, I decided to deal with it later, when she might be in a different mood.
 So what I said instead was, “We can talk about this later.
 You can choose not to share them, but that will end up meaning fewer items for us both.”